samuelsurgeon/sorting-visualiser/README.md

 # sorting-visualiser
-A visualiser for different types of sorting algorithms
+A visualiser for different types of sorting algorithms.